Linuxfabrik/monitoring-plugins/check-plugins/restic-check/README.rst

 Overview
 --------

 This check command tests the restic repository for errors and reports any errors it finds.
-In contrast to the `rectic check` sub-command it cannot be used to read all data and therefore simulate a restore.
+In contrast to the ``restic check`` sub-command it cannot be used to read all data and therefore simulate a restore.`

 ``restic-check`` will always load all data directly from the repository and not use a local cache, so take into account that this might take several minutes to execute, especially if the restic repository is corrupted.